jimmarino/dataplane-sdk-go/README.md

         return
     }

-    // hook handlers to the Dataplane Singalling API
+    // hook handlers to the Data Plane Singalling API }
-}
 ```